lukemadera/beteal/1docs/app/tags-matching.md

 The main value of this site / tool is to connect (match) entities (people or organizations).
-Questions (a la OkCupid), personality tests, etc. can be used but we're starting with a self-selected / rated priority system of tags with "vouches" from the public to confirm / deny those ratings.
+Questions (a la OkCupid), personality tests, etc. can be used but we're starting with a self-selected / rated priority system of tags with "vouches" / "reviews" from the public to confirm / deny those ratings.
 Each tag has both a quantitative (rating) and qualitative (comment) aspect.
 The quantitative is used for matching / algorithms and the comments are meant to back those ratings up.
 Entities can be searched based on self-scoring and/or public scoring.